-The project/display is one of 12 silverplate repurpose ideas I have to share with you.
 I’ve searched high and low for ideas on how to repurpose the rest of my auction haul.
 I would love to know which of the project ideas you think I should try.
-Some of the projects are cute as pie and some of them while really nice might be a bit difficult to implement.
+Some of the projects are cute as pie, and some of them, while really nice, might be a bit difficult to implement.

-The small sugar and creamer from my auction haul and a pretty silver decorated glass creamer from my china cabinet look awful pretty with faux succulents.
-It was super easy just to transfer everything over into the new (used) pieces.
+The small sugar and creamer from my auction haul and a silver decorated glass creamer from my china cabinet look awfully pretty as a faux succulent display.

-You probably remember the faux succulents from the time I showcased them in thrift store glasses along with river rock for filler.
+You probably remember the faux succulents from when I showcased them in thrift store glasses and river rock for filler.

 This pretty piece is one I bought at the thrift store when we lived in Florida.
 It moved back to Tennessee with us.
 I think it is a glass creamer with a sterling silver overlay design.

-A while ago I repurposed this silver plate serving tray into a magnet board/tray.
+A while ago, I repurposed this silver plate serving tray into a magnet board/tray.
 Fun idea and really simple too.
 I find these trays all the time at the thrift store.
-Now I need your help.
-I have that stash of silver plate stuff and I’ve googled, searched Pinterest, and scoured blogland looking for repurpose ideas .
-Here’s what I’ve found.
-Let me know what you think.
-Just click the pink links to see the projects.

-How about just adding a glass dome to a silver plate tray or dish to make a cloche?
-This one is so pretty and all of the pieces are thrift store finds.
-I need to try this one but I really don’t have the perfect silver plate dish.
-Isn’t that the way it goes.
+How about adding a glass dome to a silver plate tray or dish to make a cloche?
+This one is so pretty; all the pieces are thrift store finds.
+I need to try this one, but I really don’t have the perfect silver plate dish.
+Isn’t that the way it goes?
 Now I’m on the hunt.

-This footed silver bowl painted only on the outside is very classy looking.
+This silver plate server painted with Annie Sloan Chalk paint is so cute.
 It’s from my friend Nancy at Artsy Chicks Rule.
-Nancy is classy too.
-The light blue is the perfect contrast to the aged silver.
-And this idea I never would have thought of……..
+Nancy is cute too.
+And this idea I would never have thought of……..
 Silver plate teapots hanging from a wreath swag on an interior front door.
 Too cool.

 silverplate recycle project

 Next up is a silver plate tray or platter wreath!
-I love the wreath idea but I bet that sucker is heavy.
+I love the wreath idea, but I bet that sucker is heavy.
 It’s made of vintage silver plate trays.
 I found this teapot painted with chalkboard paint on Pinterest.
 It’s really cute with “Tea” written on it.
-Then there is the time I used a silver plate bowl to display faux succulents.
+Then there was the time I used a silver plate bowl to display faux succulents.

-This project had me swooning but another one where I need to do some more junk shopping.
+This project had me swooning, but another one where I need to do more junk shopping.
 It’s a silver plate wind chime and it’s the prettiest one I’ve ever seen.

 silver plate recycle, make a candle